 To reduce the development of drug-resistant bacteria and maintain the effectiveness of MERREM I.V. and other antibacterial drugs, MERREM I.V. should only be used to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 MERREM I.V. is indicated as a single agent therapy for the treatment of complicated skin and skin structure infections due to Staphylococcus aureus (methicillin-susceptible isolates only), Streptococcus pyogenes, Streptococcus agalactiae, viridans group streptococci, Enterococcus faecalis (vancomycin-susceptible isolates only), Pseudomonas aeruginosa, Escherichia coli, Proteus mirabilis, Bacteroides fragilis, and Peptostreptococcus species.

 MERREM I.V. is indicated as a single agent therapy for the treatment of complicated appendicitis and peritonitis caused by viridans group streptococci, Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, Bacteroides fragilis, B. thetaiotaomicron, and Peptostreptococcus species.

-Bacterial Meningitis (Pediatric Patients ≥ 3 Months only)
+Bacterial Meningitis (Pediatric Patients 3 Months of age and older only)

 MERREM I.V. has been found to be effective in eliminating concurrent bacteremia in association with bacterial meningitis.

 DOSAGE AND ADMINISTRATION

-MERREM I.V. should be administered by intravenous infusion over approximately 15 to 30 minutes.
-Doses of 1 g may also be administered as an intravenous bolus injection (5 to 20 mL) over approximately 3-5 minutes.
+MERREM I.V. should be administered by intravenous infusion over approximately 15 minutes to 30 minutes.
+Doses of 1 gram may also be administered as an intravenous bolus injection (5 mL to 20 mL) over approximately 3 minutes-5 minutes.

 Dosage should be reduced in patients with creatinine clearance of 50 mL/min or less.
 (See dosing table below.)